-For example: if you are applying for a Sales position with an advanced level of French, you are going to explain about your experience dealing with customers, and all the years your went to French class since you were little.
+If you are applying for a Sales position with an advanced level of French, you are going to explain about your experience dealing with customers, and all the years spent in French classes since you were little.

 If you don’t have the experience, and/or it’s for an internship, you can talk about your communication skills and how you had to make presentations at your university.

 This shows how self-aware you are and how good you are at self-reflection.
 Being able to rationally see where you’ve gone wrong and where you can improve is a valuable quality to have.

 Using an answer such as “I’m a perfectionist” or “I work too hard” is all too common and most of the time not very accurate.
 As Mónica points out “employers don’t believe that everyone works too hard.”

 Recruiters will be able to sense how sincere your answer is, and this type of response doesn’t normally cut it.
 Nonetheless, whilst it’s great, to be honest, it’s important to also give an example of how you are working on that weakness to overcome it.

 I can sometimes have problems with time management.
 To make sure this doesn’t interfere with my work, I make my own schedule for the day and am strict with myself that I don’t neglect one task whilst paying too much attention to another.